putyourlightson/craft-plugin-documentation-outline/README.md

 It helps end-users by giving them insights into all manner of things, allowing them to make more informed decisions about their website and business.

 > Embed an image beneath the text if appropriate.
-Images should be stored in a folder in the same repository, in `/docs/images` for example.
+Images should be stored in a folder in the same repository, for example in `/docs/images`.

 ![Plugin image](./docs/images/gamma-plugin.jpg)